 37) In ten years, do you think we will still be together?

 38) What would you like me to keep in mind when I am eighty-something years old?

 39) Are you satisfied with our relationship?
 What exactly makes you delighted when you are with me?

 40) What do you think is your biggest strength that is stronger than mine?

 41) What is your take on happiness?
 What, in your opinion, is REAL happiness?

 42) Do you think I sob too much?

-43) What exactly is the most interesting aspect of my life you love the most?
+43) What is the most exciting aspect of my life you love?

-45) In your opinion, where is the most suitable place to reside in the globe?
+45) In your opinion, where is the most suitable place to reside globally?
 Why do you think that is the best location for our family?

-48) Do you have any personal standards when it comes to a house and household life?
+48) Do you have any personal standards regarding the house and household life?
 Do you believe these requirements are being met right now, or do you think something needs to be changed?

 50) What are some of the things you like and don’t like about our home?

 51) What is the stuff you feel we can or can’t do without?

 52) What do you think about our lifestyle now?
 Do you feel we have to boost it, or is it okay with you?

 53) Are you troubled by several things we have in our storage space?
 Do you desire to trash some things away immediately?